AnnaManoleLNU/Colorize/README.md

 // Log the results to the console.
 You will get either a string that represents rgb white or rgb black. console.log("use this font color:", fontColor)
+// Example output: "use this font color:", "rgb(255, 255, 255)"

 ```

 ## Tests
 Manual tests were performed using a browser application from the example_app folder.
-The use cases are documented in testrapport.md.
+The use cases are documented in the file [testrapport.md](testrapport.md).

 ## Issues and testing
-Manual tests and issues are documented in testrapport.md.
+Manual tests and issues are documented in the file [testrapport.md](testrapport.md).

 ## License
 MIT License - see the LICENSE.md file for details.